rs-anantmishra/streamsphere/README.md

 ## 📝 License
 GNU Affero General Public License v3.0

+## 🗺️ Blueprint for extraction tool
 	/** repo resp:
 		1. Save-Metadata,
 		2. Save-Filepaths
 		----------------------------
 		3. Save-IncomingRequests
 		4. Read-IncomingRequests	(Required on API only not here.)
 		5. Update-IncomingRequests
 		----------------------------
 		6. Read-RequestProcessStatus	(Required on API only not here.)